Probabilistic Control Barrier Functions: Safety in Probability for Discrete-Time Stochastic Systems: Verification of Probabilistic CBFs Using Data

 holds, then $B_{t,N}$ also holds.
 Therefore, $\mathbb{P}_N(B_{t,N}) \geq \mathbb{P}_N(C_{t,N})$.
 Now, since $h$ is a $\delta$-probabilistic CBF with confidence $\beta$, we have $\mathbb{P}_N(C_{t,N}) \geq 1-\beta$ for all $t\in[H]$, and~\eqref{eq:first-inequality},~\eqref{eq:second-inequality} we have

 Now the result follows from the fact that $\beta \leq \frac{\tilde{\beta}}{H}$. \end{proof}

 In the rest of the section, we fix $\delta,\beta\in(0,1)$, and consider a dataset $\bD_N$ of $N\in\mathbb{N}$ samples as defined in Proposition~\ref{prop:safety-over-finite-time-horizon-prob-cbfs-given-confidence}.
-The following result establishes a sufficient condition for $h$ to be a probabilistic CBF with a given confidence in the case where the random variable $\Delta h(\bx,\bu,\bd))$ is bounded.
+The following result establishes a sufficient condition for $h$ to be a probabilistic CBF with a given confidence in the case where the random variable $\Delta h(\bx,\bu,\bd)$ is bounded and has a special separable form.